sslover/designing-for-data-personalization/week8/mongoose-cheatsheet.md

 	}

 	// now we need to create an instance of the Schema/model
-	// and wee pass in the data object from above var person = new Person(dataToSave);
+	// and we pass in the data object from above var person = new Person(dataToSave);

 	// now, we can save the above instance to the db